We are commonly told to avoid sunlight, that too much is not good for us, but is this advice overblown?

 The science seems to say yes.

-Over the last twenty years, there have been numerous research studies that have tried to discover whether sunlight reduces the risk of myopia.
+Over the last twenty years, there have been numerous research studies that have tried to discover whether sunlight reduces the risk.
 A growing body of evidence suggests a positive link – that sunlight and UV rays actually help to lower the chances of short-sightedness in children.

 In the largest analysis to date, a total of 23 studies were assessed by scientists from the University of Cambridge.
 They found that for each hour spent outdoors per week, the risk of myopia was reduced by 2% on average!